-Trademark is basically one of a kind of an intellectual property consisting of designs, logos and marks.
-Companies use various designs, logos or words to distinguish their products and services from others.
-Those marks which help in distinguishing the product or services from others and help the customers in identifying their brand, quality and even origin of the product is known as Trademark.
+Trademark is basically one of a kind of intellectual property consisting of designs, logos, and marks.
+Companies use various designs, logos, or words to distinguish their products and services from others.
+Those marks which help in distinguishing the product or services from others and help the customers in identifying their brand, quality, and even origin of the product are known as Trademark.

 Unlike patents, a trademark is registered for 10 years and thereafter it can be renewed for another 10 years after further payment of renewal fees.

 After the filing of the trademark application, either trademark is approved or objected to by either the Examiner/Registrar or any third party.
 An Examiner/ Registrar may file an objection under trademark act on Absolute Grounds of Refusal and Relative

 Grounds of Refusal of the Act on primarily two grounds –

 1. If the application contains incomplete/wrong information; or

 2. If there is already a similar trademark(s) in existence.

 Trademark objection: Any other third party can raise an objection within the specified time mention in the action against the trademark proposed registration in the capacity of public interest.